 Many of the factors that increase your risk of developing heart failure can be managed either by making lifestyle changes or by taking medicines.

-In particular, high blood pressure and smoking are risks for heart health and tackling these could help reduce symptoms and improve quality of life.
+In particular, high blood pressure (hypertension) and smoking are risks for heart health, and tackling them could help reduce symptoms and improve quality of life.

-For smokers, giving up is likely to be the single biggest way to cut the risk of developing coronary heart disease and heart failure.
+Giving up smoking (if you smoke) is likely to be the single biggest way to cut your risk of developing coronary heart disease and heart failure.
 Tobacco smoke can damage your heart in a number of ways, forcing it to work harder.

 Smoking also tends to make the blood thicker and slows down blood flow, increasing the risk of blood clots (thrombosis).
 It damages the linings of the arteries, causing them to fur up.
 This furring up of the arteries (atherosclerosis) is a main cause of coronary heart disease, stroke and some forms of dementia.

 Research has shown that you are up to four times more likely to give up smoking successfully if you use NHS support, together with stop-smoking medicines.
-Ask your doctor about this or go to NHS Smokefree.
+Ask your GP about this or visit the NHS Smokefree website for more information.

 It may be necessary to take blood pressure medicines (usually more than one) to get your blood pressure down to a healthy level.
 It is important you and your doctor choose the medicine or combination of medicines that will suit you.